-For a quick reference, review these terms used in Microsoft Dynamics 365 - Gamification.
+For a quick reference, review these terms used in Dynamics 365 - Gamification.

 Security roles are the permissions that individual users have in Gamification.
-Commissioners specify security roles when they configure Gamification or when they create a new game.
+They are managed in Dynamics 365 (online).

 More information: Understand Gamification security roles